Looking to get a six-pack? For most guys that could be broken down to:

 The final word

-As as a skinny or skinny-fat guy, you’ll need to be diligent with eating enough protein, calories, and lifting weights to get bigger.
+As as a skinny guy, you’ll need to be diligent with eating enough protein, calories, and lifting weights to get bigger.
 Generally, we’d recommend doing a properly designed and balanced lifting program for skinny guys like Bony to Beastly or True Gains to get bigger.

 Whatever program you decide to do, it could be smart to add in a couple of sets of ab/oblique exercises at the end of your workout or on your rest day to give your abs a bit more work to encourage them to grow.